JeroPluy/LG/docs/README.md

       - [AllInOne](AllInOneREADME.md)
       - [Server-Target](Server-TargetREADME.md)

+      * If you want some printouts on the console, use the \*DV (_DebugVersion_)

  ### The 2 versions

  The project includes two versions of code.
 The first one is the complete code in on .ino file so you have everything concentrated.
- For reversengineer this version is pretty confusing and it is just for a fast an esay import and installation.
+ For reverse-engineer, this version is pretty confusing and it is just for a fast and easy import and installation.
- The second code is separated in two programs - the server program and the target program.
-It is easier to understand and to reversengineer.
+ The second code is separated into two programs - the server program and the target program.
+It is easier to understand and to reverse-engineer.
  It is up to you which version you want to use.
-Both have the exact same program sequences.
+Both have the same program sequences.

  VERSION 1 : [AllInOne](../Game/AllInOne)